GluuFederation/docs-gg-prod/docs/source/installation.md

  # python setup-gluu-gateway.py
 ```

-After acknowledging that the use of the Gluu Gateway is under the MIT license, you will be prompted to answer several questions.
+After acknowledging that the use of the Gluu Stepped-Up Support License, you will be prompted to answer several questions.
 Just hit Enter to accept the default values, which are specified in square brackets.

 !!!
 Important
     When you are prompted to provide a two-letter value, make sure you follow the instructions.
 A mistake may result in the lack of certificates.